opendatanz/nzgoal-se/README.md

 # Introduction for transparent revision process of NZGOAL-SE

-The public consultation period has ended (30 April) but that's not the end of the process for NZGOAL-SE.
-Firstly, we'd like to say thank you for your comments.
-We will analyse all feedback submitted during the public comment period and revise the policy as necessary.
+## Public consultation
+Thanks to everyone who has had input into the process of developing NZGOAL-SE for free and open source software licensing in the New Zealand government.
+We've worked through:

+ - 16 threads of dialogue
+ - 175 comments, and
+ - over 28,000 words of discussion about this policy!

+The engagement has been outstanding and an excellent example of shared and collaborative decision making.

+## What next?
+The draft policy has now undergone a legal review and some minor amendments.
+The May 2016 revised version of NZGOAL-SE is available to view [view here](https://www.ict.govt.nz/assets/Uploads/Documents/NZGOAL-Software-Extension-Revision-May-2016.pdf).

+Next step is for the policy to be submitted for review by relevant government agencies before finally going to the Minister and before a Cabinet Committee meeting.

+Email [opendata@linz.govt.nz](mailto:opendata@linz.govt.nz) if you have any questions.

+## Revision process archive

+ - The initial public consultation period ended,30 April

-We are going to be carrying this out in a transparent manner on the [Open Data NZ GitHub account](https://github.com/opendatanz/nzgoal-se/).
-Revisions will be subject to a lot of change during this first two weeks so please bear with us.
-We will raise proposals of change (_pull requests_) and where possible provide links back to the original online public conversations that guided the revisions and give inline supporting comments behind decisions.
+ - We've carried this out in a transparent manner on the Open Data NZ GitHub account.
+We raised proposals of change (pull requests) and commits to revise the policy based on public input.
+Where possible we're provide links back to the original online public conversations that guided the revisions and give inline supporting comments behind decisions.

-For the first two weeks of the revision process (2 - 15 May, 2016) we will refrain from reviewing any publicly submitted pull requests on GitHub (though you are welcome to make them).
-This is to give us time to review the conversations from the [Loomio public consultation](https://www.loomio.org/g/NohQxyr9/nzgoal-software-extension-discussion-of-draft) (carried out 30 March - 30 April) and work out how to best incorporate these into the revision from a practical and legal point of view.
+ - 2 - 15 May, 2016 we reviewed the conversations from the Loomio public consultation (carried out 30 March - 30 April, 2016) and worked out how to best incorporate these into the revision from a practical and legal point of view.

-Once all major revisions are complete, for a period of one week starting the 16 May 2016, we will review any final public direct contributions via _pull requests_ (See below on how to make a _pull request_).
+ - For one week starting the 16 May 2016, we considered any final public contributions to the revision.

-Alternatively, the revised draft will be posted (once initial revisions are completed) on [ict.govt.nz](https://www.ict.govt.nz/guidance-and-resources/open-government/new-zealand-government-open-access-and-licensing-nzgoal-framework/nzgoal-se/) and you can email your proposed change to [opendata@linz.govt.nz](mailto:opendata@linz.govt.nz).
+ - On 23 May we put the revised draft document for a legal review, only minor changes and we have additionally included sample templates for the IP warranty and indemnity in an appendix.

+ - 30 May, the final revised draft is posted on ict.govt.nz.

 ## License